sadakane/csclib/README.md

 A secure computation library based on secret sharing.
 Two-party additive sharing, three-party Shamir's sharing, and three-party replicated sharing are supported.

+## License
+This software may be used freely for any purpose.
+No warranty is given regarding the quality of this software.

 ## Protocols
 The library supports protocols proposed in the following papers.
 - Nuttapong Attrapadung, Goichiro Hanaoaka, Takahiro Matsuda, Hiraku Morita, Kazuma Ohara, Jacob C. N. Schuldt, Tadanori Teruya,